rwhiting1979/deep-learning-challenge/README.md

 # Module 21 Neural Network Model Project Overview

 This project aims to develop and evaluate a neural network model using TensorFlow's Keras API, focusing on predicting binary outcomes from a given dataset.
 The project encompasses several key steps: data preprocessing, model architecture design, model compilation, training, and evaluation.
-Each step is crucial for the successful development of a machine learning model that can accurately predict outcomes based on input data.

 ## Project Steps